What Is Apple Universal Control and How to Use It - Qiling

 what is Universal Control

-With Universal Control, you can use one cursor or keyboard on any nearby Mac or iPad device signed into the same iCloud account.
-It works between multiple Macs or Macs and iPads, which are positioned within 10 meters (30 feet) of each other.
+With Universal Control, you can control multiple Macs or Macs and iPads with one cursor or keyboard, as long as they're signed into the same iCloud account and within 10 meters (30 feet) of each other.

 Universal Control Supported Devices [Macs and iPads]

-Apple Universal Control only works with the following devices and operating systems, requiring one Mac and up to two other Mac or iPad devices.
-Before learning to use Universal Control, you must ensure your devices are compatible.
-The devices requirements for Mac are macOS Monterey 12.4 or later, including:
+Apple Universal Control only works with specific devices and operating systems, requiring one Mac and up to two other Mac or iPad devices.
+It requires macOS Monterey 12.4 or later on the Mac, and compatible devices include Macs and iPads.
+No other devices or operating systems are supported.

-And Universal Control on iPads must be compatible with the following devices, which system is iPadOS 15.4 or later, including:
+Universal Control on iPads must be compatible with devices running iPadOS 15.4 or later, including.

 How to Use Apple Universal Control

-When using Universal Control, you can work seamlessly between your Mac and up to two other nearby Mac or iPad devices by controlling your Mac's keyboard, mouse, or trackpad.
-And each device shows its screen and apps using one mouse, keyboard, or trackpad to move the pointer, type, and copy content between different devices.
+When using Universal Control, you can work across multiple devices by controlling your Mac's keyboard, mouse, or trackpad with one device, and each device shows its screen and apps, allowing you to easily move the pointer, type, and copy content between devices.

 Universal Control on devices

-Note: Use Sidecar instead if you want to mirror the desktop of your Mac or extend your iPad.
+Note: If you want to mirror the desktop of your Mac or extend your iPad, use Sidecar instead.

 Turn on Apple Universal Control